 However, the Social Security Administration gives special credits to military veterans for their service.
 When a veteran applies for either disability benefits or retirement benefits, the Social Security Administration (SSA) will check their record and will provide credit for additional wages for military service.
 The extra credit for service is added to the veteran’s lifetime earnings record, which increases the average wage that is used to determine the amount of monthly benefits a disabled or retired veteran receives from the SSA.

 Can You Receive a VA Pension and Social Security?

 It is possible to receive both a VA pension as well as Social Security benefits.
 You will need to independently qualify for both the pension and Social Security benefits.
-A New York City veterans disability lawyer can provide insight into whether it is possible for you to get both of these types of benefits in your particular situation.
+A Ronkonkoma veterans disability attorney can provide insight into whether it is possible for you to get both of these types of benefits in your particular situation.

 What Happens If Your Benefits Claim Is Denied?

 If your claim for veterans’ disability benefits is denied, you can appeal the denial and fight for the money that you deserve.
 While it can be frustrating to get a benefits denial, many applications end up being denied because of errors in processing the claim or because of simple mistakes that are easy to correct.
 You simply need to take appropriate actions to prove you are actually entitled to benefits so you can get the funds you need to support yourself and your loved ones.

 The appeals process begins by filing a Notice of Disagreement with the Regional Office.
 This indicates that you want to begin the appeals process.
 As part of this process, you will need to determine if you want a traditional review or if you want a decision review officer to take a close look at your application.